userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 This project has benefited from contributions by:

 - **Esteban** - Original research and initial implementation
-- **Reymer Vargas** - Project modernization, documentation, containerization, and web interface development
+- **Reymer Vargas** - Technical Consultant & Platform Engineering Specialist
+  - Project modernization, containerization, documentation, and web interface development
+  - Infrastructure as Code, DevOps, and research software engineering

 ## 🚀 Development History